The resources you want depend to a certain extent on who you are, but there is no hard and fast rule, so browse the whole section.

 We are sharing our analysis of some Research Papers as many people do not have easy access to the medical journals where these are published.

-Our leaflets can be downloaded free of charge and provide a good introduction to Lyme disease.
 At some point you may need to delve deeper and look at recently published papers.
 The main places to find further information are listed on the DIY page.

 E – Patients